timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 name for this skill is "hello world," which we'll change later.

 4. Deploy the amt303 skill<br>
-Run the following command from the ConnectedCar directory:
+Run the following command from the amt303 directory:
 ```
 ask deploy
 ```